MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 # How to: Create an image library using cloud flow and Power Pages

 This article provides a step-by-step guide on creating Power Pages and harnessing Power Automate cloud flows to set up an image library website.
-This website allows authenticated users to effectively manage and organize a gallery of images.
+This website allows authenticated users to effectively manage and organize a gallery of images.<br />

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW1eDxT]